 The library reopened gradually.
-First, the lime green tape that blocked the mouth of the book drop was removed.
+First, the lime green tape that had blocked the mouth of the book drop was removed.
 A few weeks later, an email announced that library books requested online would be available for pickup.
 Patrons were required to make a reservation, then show up, masked, at a table outside the library, where a masked librarian would hand over the goods in a brown paper bag.
 Getting a book had never felt so dangerous.

 I took Essayism out of the bag and washed my hands.
 By now it was mid-July and I was less fearful of catching COVID, at least from inanimate objects.
 The book, requested in March, had taken months to get to me via inter-library loan.

-The pandemic brought back that not-unpleasant feeling of what it’s like to wait for things.
+The pandemic has brought back that not-unpleasant feeling of what it’s like to wait for things.
 The local bookstores closed their doors when the libraries did.
 Even orders from Amazon took weeks to arrive.
 The months-long delay made the book in my sanitized hands seem more valuable than it had when I’d requested it.

 I wasn’t sure whether to be smile or snort.

-The world’s first free public library, supported by taxpayer dollars, was the Peterborough, New Hampshire library, founded at town meeting in 1833.
+The world’s first free public library, supported by taxpayer dollars, was the Peterborough, New Hampshire library, founded at the town meeting in 1833.

 In 1850, the United Kingdom’s Public Libraries Act gave local boroughs the power to establish free public libraries so the lower classes would have access to books, not just citizens wealthy enough to afford their own collections.
-While some believed greater access to books would result in higher levels of education and lower crime rates, others feared books and the ideas inside them would insight revolt.
+While some believed access to books would result in higher levels of education and lower crime rates, others feared books and the ideas inside them would incite revolt.

 Truth be told, the library had saved me nothing.
-I’d never heard of Brian Dillon, the author of Essayism, never read a word he’d written.
-Perhaps his book was a heap of academic blather.
+I’d never heard of Brian Dillon,Essayism’s author, never read a word he’d written.
+Perhaps the book was a bore of academic blather.
 Buying Essayism wasn’t a risk I, without steady income, could afford.
 If the library hadn’t had a copy, I wouldn’t have bought one.
-As every capitalist knows, it’s always better to gamble with somebody else’s money.
+As every capitalist knows, it’s best to gamble with somebody else’s money.